Arby’s Chocolate Turnovers Recipe

 three homemade Arby's chocolate turnovers on a platter

-To make these we are going to step into the frozen section of the store and buy some puff pastry.
+To make these we will step into the store’s frozen section and buy some puff pastry.

-You can make puff pastry at home, it tastes wonderful, but it takes a long time to make puff pastry.
-If you want to try making homemade puff pastry, the folks that the Kitchn have a great puff pastry recipe.
+You can make puff pastry at home.
+It tastes wonderful, but it takes a long time.
+If you want to try making homemade puff pastry, the folks at Kitchn have a great recipe.

 For the chocolate, we are going to make a thick chocolate ganache.
-If you are around Trader Joes, I love their big bars of chocolate.
-It is rumored they are made by an expensive chocolate maker.
+If you are around Trader Joe’s, I love their big bars of chocolate.
+It is rumored an expensive chocolate maker makes them.

-If you aren’t around a Trader Joes, you can use any type of chocolate, in fact, semi-sweet chocolate chips will work very well.
+If you aren’t near a Trader Joe’s, you can use any type of chocolate; in fact, semi-sweet chocolate chips will work very well.

 How to Make Chocolate Turnovers

 You will be amazed at how easy these are to prepare.
-Simply roll out the puff pastry, make the ganache, and a couple of quick cuts and you will be in business.
+Roll out the puff pastry, make the ganache, and a couple of quick cuts and you will be in business.
 Here are the steps:

 1. Melt the chocolate in a double boiler.